 She was in a wizard's house.

 Around 1990, the Ethshar series had been rolling along for a few volumes and doing fairly well.
-I was planning a big ambitious project that eventually turned into the Three Worlds trilogy, but I didn't want to abandon Ethshar, by any means.
+I was planning a big ambitious project that eventually turned into the Worlds of Shadowtrilogy, but I didn't want to abandon Ethshar, by any means.

 The way the Ethshar series worked was this: I would send the editor, Lester del Rey, brief outlines of a few novels I wanted to write in the series, and he would pick the one he liked best, and I would write it next.